The Murrumbidgee Primary Health Network (MPHN) is one of 31 primary health care organisation established on 1 July 2015 with the key objectives of:

-The MPHN will be informed by our local health professionals and communities through four regionally-based Clinical Councils, and 33 Local Health Advisory Committees informing a single Community Advisory Council.
-Regional service centres will be established in each of the four sectors; Riverina, Western, Wagga and Border.
+The MPHN is informed by our local health professionals and communities through four regionally-based Clinical Councils, and 33 Local Health Advisory Committees informing a single Community Advisory Council.
+Regional service centres have been established in each of the four sectors; Riverina, Western, Wagga and Border.

-The MPHN will have a comprehensive understanding of the health needs of Murrumbidgee communities, building on over 20 years’ experience in supporting primary care.
-We will build on the extensive needs analysis and community health profiles developed by the Medicare Locals which has identified vulnerable communities and prioritised service gaps.
-A Population Health Plan will be developed to inform the commissioning of health services where they will be most effective.
+A comprehensive understanding of the health needs of Murrumbidgee communities continues to be developed, building on over 20 years’ experience in supporting primary care.
+An extensive needs analysis has been completed and community health profiles developed which have identified vulnerable communities and prioritised service gaps.
+Plans are inform the commissioning of health services.

-The MPHN will continue to work with partner service providers including the Murrumbidgee Local Health District, Aboriginal Medical Services, Aged Care Services and other local providers to implement integrated/coordinated models of care, including the development of Health Pathways.
+The MPHN continues to work with partner service providers including the Murrumbidgee Local Health District, Aboriginal Medical Services, Aged Care Services and other local providers to implement integrated/coordinated models of care, including the development of Health Pathways.

-Development of the existing primary health service provider workforce will continue to be a focus for the MPHN.
-Workforce support including recruitment and retention advice and delivery of locally informed, needs-based CPD will continue, as will in-practice systems improvement to improve health outcomes for patients.
+Development of the existing primary health service provider workforce continue to be a focus for the MPHN.
+Workforce support including GP recruitment and retention, and delivery of local, needs-based CPD continue to be supported with over 80 events delivered in 2016-17.
+The Primary Care Development team provide health service provider organisations with in-practice systems quality development to improve health outcomes for patients.

 For more information regarding Primary Health Networks, visit the Department of Health website.